DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

     - content/train-to-be-a-teacher/promos/find-your-course
     - content/train-to-be-a-teacher/promos/events-near-you
 navigation: 20.05
-navigation_description: Find out how to get QTS if you have a degree or you’re studying for one now.
-There are different options you can choose.
+navigation_description: Find out how to get QTS if you have a degree or you’re studying for one.
+Discover how to choose your postgraduate teacher training course.
 ---

 If you have a degree, or you’re currently studying for one, there are different routes you can take to getting [qualified teacher status](/what-is-qts) (QTS).
 You need QTS to work in the majority of schools in England including state maintained primary, secondary and special schools.